galister/wlx-overlay-x/README.md

 Resize screen: Same as Move screen but turn your controller to get the yellow laser.

+# Known Issues

+StereoKit fails to build with OpenXR version 1.0.29.
+You can downgrade your OpenXR syetem package to fix this.

 # Reporting Issues

 Make sure to: